Infuse supports a wide variety of subtitle formats. Subtitles can be local, embedded, or downloaded on the fly from OpenSubtitles.

 Subtitles can also be downloaded on the fly from OpenSubtitles.

-Step 1: While playing a video tap the small gear button in the upper right-hand corner (iOS) or swipe down (tvOS) and navigate to the subtitles options panel.
-All available subtitles will be listed here, and can be selected or have their appearance adjusted.
+Step 1: While playing a video tap the small gear button in the upper right-hand corner (iOS) or swipe down (Apple TV) and navigate to the subtitles options panel.

 Subtitles can also be added from other apps like Dropbox, Google Drive, and Mail.

 Step 1.
-Locate the subttiles in the exporting app, and select the Open In... option to add the video to Infuse.
+Locate the subtitles file in the other app and select the Open In... option to add the video to Infuse.

 Step 2.
 Selecting Infuse will automatically import the subtitle file.